 Save a regex into the Regex library

 At first, the Regex library only contains built-in regexes.
 To add your own regex: Build or copy it in the Find what field, and click the Add to Regex library link.
-Give it a name, and click the Add to library button.
-It appears in the top section of the Regex library, named Your regexes.
+In the Add to Regex library window, give it a name.
+Enter labels (categories that help you searching for regexes) as needed.
+Put commas between labels.
+In the Description field, explain what the regex does - long and complex regexes are hard to understand.
+Then click the Add to library button.
+The regex appears in the top section of the Regex library, named Your saved regexes.

 Edit your regexes in the Regex library